KoziolLaboratory/DREAMS-data-analysis/README.md

-# DREAMS Data Analysis
+# DREAMS Data Analysis Pipeline

 ## Overview

-DREAMS (**DNA RNA Elements Areal Mass Spectrometry**) is a spatial mass spectrometry–based approach developed to profile nucleic acid modifications across tissue sections, enabling spatial characterization of epigenetic and epitranscriptomic landscapes.
+DREAMS (**DNA RNA Elements Areal Mass Spectrometry**) is a spatial mass spectrometry–based analytical approach developed to characterize the spatial distribution of **free DNA and RNA modifications** across tissue sections, enabling spatial profiling of epigenetic and epitranscriptomic landscapes.

-This repository contains the analysis scripts and reference files used for DREAMS data processing and downstream analysis, including:
+This repository contains the core analysis scripts and reference files used for DREAMS data processing and downstream analyses, including:

 - preprocessing of mass spectrometry imaging (MSI) raw data
-- modification signal extraction based on reference m/z annotations
+- extraction of modification signals based on reference m/z annotations
 - intensity normalization across tissue sections
 - sample merging and technical replicate integration
 - region-specific modification analysis
-- statistical testing and visualization
+- statistical analysis and data visualization

-DREAMS was developed to investigate the spatial distribution of DNA and RNA modifications in biological tissues, with applications in studying epigenetic regulation, RNA processing, and enzyme-mediated nucleic acid modification dynamics.

 ---

 ## Project Background

-DNA and RNA modifications play essential roles in regulating gene expression and RNA processing, yet their spatial organization within tissues remains poorly understood.
+DNA and RNA modifications play essential roles in regulating gene expression and RNA processing and are fundamental to maintaining cellular functions.
+However, the spatial organization of these modifications within biological tissues remains poorly understood.

-To address this, we developed DREAMS (DNA RNA Elements Areal Mass Spectrometry), a spatial mass spectrometry framework for profiling nucleic acid modifications directly in tissue sections.
+To address this challenge, we developed DREAMS (DNA RNA Elements Areal Mass Spectrometry), a spatial mass spectrometry framework designed to directly detect and characterize the spatial distribution of free nucleic acid modifications in tissue sections.

-Using DREAMS in mouse brain models with **Tet1, Tet2, and Tet3 deletions**, we identified previously unrecognized regulatory roles of TET enzymes in modulating diverse nucleic acid modifications.
-Notably, DREAMS revealed spatially dependent regulation, including TET1-associated modulation of **N1-methyladenosine (m1A)** in RNA.
+Using a **Tet1 knockout mouse brain model**, DREAMS revealed previously unrecognized regulatory roles of TET enzymes in modulating diverse nucleic acid modifications.
+Notably, this approach uncovered spatially dependent regulatory patterns, including the region-specific modulation of **N1-methyladenosine (m1A)** in RNA by TET1.

-This framework provides a spatially resolved view of the epigenetic and epitranscriptomic landscape in the brain.
+This analytical framework provides a new technical and biological perspective for investigating the spatial epigenetic and epitranscriptomic regulation of the brain.

 ---